leobudima/elogii-blog/content/how-to-choose-delivery-management-software.md

 * Field service
 * Third-party and courier services

-Systems like these can just as easily accommodate the technical specs, such as vehicle requirements for example refrigerated trucks or vans in the [**food and beverage industry**](https://elogii.com/industries/food-drink), as they can the unique nature of the service itself, which is the case in the [**field service industry**](https://elogii.com/industries/field-service).
+Systems like these can just as easily accommodate the technical specs, such as vehicle requirements for example refrigerated trucks or vans in the [**food and beverage industry**](https://elogii.com/industries/food-drink).

+But they can also meet the unique nature of the service itself, as the case in the [**field service industry**](https://elogii.com/industries/field-service).

 Likewise, companies can input industry-specific rules into the system.

-For example, you can make sure delivery people meet the required safety measures when [**delivering construction equipment**](https://elogii.com/industries/construction) or implement the good distribution practices of sensitive deliveries as the case in the [**pharmaceutical industry**](https://elogii.com/industries/pharmaceutical-healthcare).
+For example, you can make sure delivery people meet the required safety measures when [**delivering construction equipment**](https://elogii.com/industries/construction).

+Or implement the good distribution practices of sensitive deliveries as the case in the [**pharmaceutical industry**](https://elogii.com/industries/pharmaceutical-healthcare).

 But it’s also important to make a decision based on the unique requirements of your company.

 And to do that, it’s worth taking a look at what’s on offer.

 ## The Market of Delivery Management Software